 Did you or your child suffer injuries from a dog bite in Clearwater, FL?
 The dog owner may owe you compensation to cover medical bills, lost wages, and pain and suffering.
-An experienced Clearwater dog bite lawyer at Perenich, Caulfield, Avril & Noyes can help you maximize your compensation.
+An experienced Clearwater dog bite lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can help you maximize your compensation.

 Since we were founded in 1955, we’ve worked hard to help injured clients recover the financial compensation they need and deserve to move forward with their lives.
 Our legal team has successfully secured hundreds of millions of dollars to help clients after injuries.
 We’re prepared to fight for your family.